 “Changing perceptions and the mindsets of others is one achievement in my life that I am very proud of.”

-Mr Aldod is a new arrival of refugee background, recreating life in his new home Australia.
+Mr Aldod is a new arrival from a refugee background, recreating life in his new home in Australia.

 From Iraq, Mr Aldod was a petroleum engineer in the Middle East for 23 years, with experience in leading large government projects.